 Wix and Squarespace are the two most popular hosted website builders on the market.
 For non-technical people, they’re often the easiest way to get a beautiful website up and running quickly.
 What you may not know is that both are popular platforms in Canada for running e-commerce stores.
 For this post, we’re comparing Wix vs Squarespace to find out which is best for e-commerce.

 This Is Part of a Series on E-Commerce Platforms

 Wix and Squarespace collectively make up around 27% of the Canadian e-commerce market.
 They are Software as a Service (SaaS) which means they host and control the code of the websites that are created on them.
 This separates them from other platforms, like WordPress, which can be self-hosted and give you complete control over your website code and data.

 For this post, we’ll only be comparing the e-commerce functions of Wix and Squarespace.
 As far as their abilities as website builders go, both are good so you’ll probably be happier with either.
 You can look at some other comparisons for more general details.

 Are Wix and Squarespace Good for E-Commerce?

 Before we start, let’s first examine whether you should use either of these two platforms at all.
 Both site-builders are designed for starter websites.
 If your business grows in size or complexity then neither is likely going to meet your business needs.
-In addition, you can’t export your website to another platform if you use Wix.
-You also can’t export any products you put in Squarespace.
+In addition, you can’t export your website to another platform if you use Wix (although you can export your products unlike Squarespace).
 That means if your business expands, you’ll have to completely redo your store on a new platform.

 Unless you plan to only have a small simple store, we’d recommend going with either Shopify or WooCommerce.
 See our comparison of the advantages and disadvantages of these two platforms.